True Bible Facts and Biblical Stories

 Many believe it was changed from Saturday to Sunday to somehow coincide with the resurrection of Jesus.

-Some interpret the Old Testament and say that it still exists and is on the seventh day, Saturday.
+Others interpret the Old Testament as stating that the Sabbath still exists and is observed on the seventh day, Saturday.

 -